Kin The Know

 What is PCOS belly and why can it make weight loss difficult?

-PCOS belly is one of the most commonly experienced symptoms and it looks different from other types of weight gain.
+PCOS belly is one of the most commonly experienced symptoms.

 Written by